Naif-Ganadily/Naif-Ganadily.github.io/content/authors/admin/_index.md

       Certified in AI and machine learning fundamentals on Azure platform.
 ---

+## About Me

-Naif A. Ganadily is a Ph.D. student in Biomedical Informatics and Data Science at Arizona State University, working under the supervision of Prof. Irbaz Riaz (ASU/Mayo Clinic) and Prof. Li Liu.
-His research focuses on developing AI systems for oncology, with particular emphasis on large language models, generative AI, and explainable machine learning for healthcare applications.
+I am **Naif A. Ganadily**, a Ph.D. student in the **Biomedical Informatics and Data Science** program at Arizona State University (ASU).
+I am working as a graduate research associate and AI Research Intern at **Mayo Clinic** under the supervision of **Dr. Irbaz Riaz** (ASU/Mayo Clinic) and **Prof. Li Liu**.

-Currently serving as an AI Research Intern at Mayo Clinic, Naif is developing cutting-edge LLM and rule-based systems for hematology oncology and creating pipelines to identify adverse cardiac events in clinical notes.
-His work bridges the gap between advanced AI technologies and critical healthcare applications, with the goal of improving patient outcomes through intelligent automation.

-Naif holds an M.S. in Electrical Engineering (Machine Learning & Data Science) from the University of Washington, where he collaborated with Prof. Stan Birchfield at NVIDIA on computer vision research, and a B.S. in Electrical Engineering from the University of Business and Technology in Saudi Arabia.
-He is fluent in English and Arabic, and holds dual citizenship in the USA and Saudi Arabia.
+Before starting my PhD at ASU, I completed my Master's degree in Electrical Engineering (Machine Learning & Data Science) at the **University of Washington** in 2024, where I worked with **Prof. Stan Birchfield** and collaborated with **NVIDIA** on computer vision and synthetic data generation research.
+Prior to that, I completed my undergraduate degree in Electrical Engineering from the **University of Business and Technology** in Jeddah, Saudi Arabia in 2021.

+I am interested in **Explainable AI**, **Large Language Models (LLMs)**, **Generative AI** applications in healthcare, **AI-driven clinical decision support systems**, **Privacy-Preserving Machine Learning**, and **Computer Vision**.
+My current research focuses on developing LLM and rule-based systems for hematology oncology and creating pipelines to automatically identify Major Adverse Cardiac Events (MACE) in clinical notes.

+### What I've Been Up To

+At Mayo Clinic, I'm working on:
+- Developing **LLM + rule-based systems** for Hematology Oncology clinical decision support
+- Creating pipelines to identify **MACE events** in oncology patient notes (RCC notes)
+- Transitioning to a Graduate Research Associate role under Prof. Riaz

+I also write about AI and machine learning on **Medium**, where I've published articles explaining complex AI concepts like Graph of Thoughts prompting for large language models.

+I am fluent in **English** and **Arabic**, and hold dual citizenship in the USA and Saudi Arabia.